Harpsichord: Compass and pitch range

 On the whole, earlier harpsichords have smaller ranges than later ones, although there are many exceptions.
 The largest harpsichords have a range of just over five octaves, and the smallest have under four.
 Usually, the shortest keyboards were given extended range in the bass with a "short octave".
 The traditional pitch range for a 5-octave instrument is F1–F6 (FF–f‴).

 Tuning pitch is often taken to be A4 = 415 Hz, roughly a semitone lower than the modern standard concert pitch of A4 = 440 Hz.
 An accepted exception is for French baroque repertoire, which is often performed with a = 392 Hz, approximately a semitone lower again.
 See Jean-Philippe Rameau's Treatise on Harmony (1722) [Dover Publications], Book One, chapter five, for insight into French baroque tuning; "Since most of these semitones are absolutely necessary in the tuning of organs and other similar instruments, the following chromatic system has been drawn up."
-Tuning an instrument nowadays usually starts with setting an A; historically it would commence from a C or an F.
+Tuning an instrument nowadays usually starts with setting an A; historically it would commence from a C or an F. The harpsichord uses the bass clef (F clef).

 Some modern instruments are built with keyboards that can shift sideways, allowing the player to align the mechanism with strings at either A = 415 Hz or A = 440 Hz.
 If a tuning other than equal temperament is used, the instrument requires retuning once the keyboard is shifted.

+Decoration

+Throughout the historical period, the harpsichord was characteristically decorated; for extensive discussion and illustration see Kottick (2003).
+Cases were painted in bright colors (especially in 18th century France), or covered with elaborate wood veneer (18th century England), or adorned with sculptural moldings and knobs (Italy).
+Soundboards bore paintings, either of individual items such as flowers and animals (Flanders, also France), or even (in expensive instruments), full-scale paintings of the kind usually executed on canvas.
+Keyboards could have the same "white keys" and "black keys" that pianos have today, but builders frequently employed the opposite pattern, with white sharps and black naturals.
+The study of harpsichord decoration became an important scholarly field in the 20th century, notably with the work of Sheridan Germann (2002), whose knowledge extended to the point of being able to pin down the particular anonymous artists who worked with particular builders.